Bronx Bus Accident Lawyer

 Bronx bus accident lawyers can work to identify the correct defendant, chose the correct procedure for filing the claim, and to pursue that claim with diligence and vigor.
 Contact a distinguished personal injury attorney and know that you are in capable hands.

-Identifying the Defendant in a Bus Accident
+How is a Defendant Identified in a Bus Accident?

 After an accident with a bus, the first thing that people who take note of is whether the bus is a private vehicle or a city-operated bus.
 If the bus is privately owned, the defendant is simply the driver and their employer.
 In these situations, the case can proceed just like any other car accident case that is based on a personal injury.
 It is when the bus is a city vehicle that the situation becomes more complicated.